veevienne1234/Global-Electronics-Retail-Analysis/README.md

 revenue = SUM(ProductSales[Sales Amount])
 ```

-### Results/Findings
+### Results

 The analysis results are summarized as follows:
 1. United states in subcategory washers and dryers made up 9.15% of sum of sales amount.
 2. Orders and total revenue are positively correlated with each other.
 3. Revenue and orders diverged the most when the year was 2019, when revenue were 2098692 higher than orders.
 ### Recommendations

 Based on the analysis, we recommend the following actions: